m3047/pangolin/README.md

     gateway 192.168.123.1
 ```

-You will need to update `global_vars.yml` depending on how the `virbr` device is configured.
+You will need to update `global_vars.yml` depending on how the `virbr` device is configured. _The DHCP pool managed by the Virtual Bridge **is not** the same as the pool managed by the Pangolin server_ and the Pangolin pool should be allocated from the fixed space managed by the Virtual Bridge.

 ##### Prepare to install _Pangolin_